 Four years ago, Gold Coast Film Festival was the first film festival in Australia to offer a creche to help address this barrier for parents.
 Thanks to advocacy initiatives from WIFT’s Raising Films, there are now other festivals and screen events (most notably the Screen Forever Conference) realising the importance of offering child care to support parents and carers in the industry.

 We’re thrilled to be able to offer free creche sessions across film sessions and industry panels at the festival.
-Creche will once again be available at HOTA for the 2020 Gold Coast Film Festival.
-Creche times will be released in March 2020.
+Creche sessions for the 2021 Gold Coast Film Festival will be announced when the program goes on sale in March 2021.